 Section 4.6 stipulates that the State will provide PEF with certain information on employees.
 The State agrees to provide PEF with any additional payroll data as is generally provided to employee organizations representing State employees.

-John Currier Executive Deputy Director Governor's Office of Employee Relations
+John Currier Deputy Director for Contract Negotiation and Administration Governor's Office of Employee Relations

-MEMORANDUM OF UNDERSTANDING BETWEEN THE STATE OF NEW YORK ("THE STATE") AND THE PUBLIC EMPLOYEES FEDERATION, AFL-CIO ("PEF")
+MEMORANDUM OF UNDERSTANDING BETWEEN THE STATE OF NEW YORK ("THE STATE")

+THE PUBLIC EMPLOYEES FEDERATION, AFL-CIO ("PEF") CONCERNING